Being that unique investor who has the power to constantly time the market and continually make a profit is the dream for most traders and investors.

 Individual investors who focus their efforts on timing the market typically miss chances.
-For example, many investors have overlooked chances to benefit from buying the Basic Materials stocks at the first opportunity, by attempting to buy them during a pullback only to see these stocks accomplish new unsurpassed highs: Sappi Ltd. (SPPJY), Barrick Gold Corporation (GOLD), Agnico Eagle Mines Limited (AEM), Aluminum Corporation of China Limited (ACH), Arch Coal Inc. (ARCH)
+For example, many investors have overlooked chances to benefit from buying the Finance stocks at the first opportunity, by attempting to buy them during a pullback only to see these stocks accomplish new unsurpassed highs: Cedar Realty Trust, Inc. (CDR), AeroCentury Corp.
+(ACY), American Assets Trust, Inc. (AAT), MFA Financial, Inc. (MFA), Kingstone Companies, Inc (KINS)

 Forget tracking for market tops or bottoms to expand your odds for success with a longer timeline and give yourself the flexibility to eventually profit, regardless of whether your calls are spot-on or way off-base.

-There is a key distinction between a small correction and a market crash.
-If you own shares of a company that is well - established and has strong fundamentals, they are probably going to rebound to their pre - crash prices eventually, thereby rendering holding on a wise decision.
+There is a major distinction between a financial crash and a mild market reset.
+The theory is that if you like and bought a stock at a previous valuation prior to the correction, you should love the opportunity to this same at a steep discount since the underlying fundamentals are most likely still intact.
 Warren Buffett takes this thought one step further by often buying outsized positions in value stocks he likes across the board when markets turn, essentially leveraging his bottoms-up analysis and stock picking acumen.